-This no-nonsense niche, named after two fishermen who were father and son, opened in 1937 and is one of the Outer Banks' oldest restaurants.
-Fishing illustrations hang on the walls, and country music plays in the background.
-Locals love breakfast here; dinner brings all manner of seafood.
-Try the crab and eggs benedict or fine marinated tuna steak.
+Named after two fishermen, father and son, this no-nonsense niche opened in 1937 and is one of the Outer Banks' oldest restaurants.
+Fishing illustrations hang between mounted catches on the walls, and classic country music twangs in the background.
+Breakfast is a big deal for locals—try the crab and eggs benedict—and dinner brings all manner of seafood, including a fine marinated tuna steak and generous platters.
 The kitchen has been using the same she-crab soup recipe

 for 24 years.
 Die-hard fans claim that Sam & Omie's serves the best oysters on the beach.